 Consider pitching guest posts to publications in your industry to prove your expertise to a larger audience.
 Or if you’re willing to put the time in and have a lot to say, start your own website and blog.
 All of this can help you get onto the radar of people in your industry and help you prove your worth to your next potential boss.

 Many professional organizations are run by volunteers.
 That means they’re always looking for people to help out.
 Professional volunteer positions are a fantastic way to build your network, earn some goodwill with others involved in the organization, and bulk up your experience in new areas.
 If there’s a new skill you’d like to develop, chances are there’s a professional organization that needs someone to take on that task.

 Do some research into the top professional organizations in your industry and geographic region.
 Reach out about your interest in volunteering and the type of work you’d like to help with.
 Then be sure to add the experience to your LinkedIn profile and resume.

 Freelancing is a good way to give a boost to your bank account, and flesh out your work experience at the same time.
 Make use of your network and professional communities to look for freelance opportunities that are a good fit for your current skills, as well as any to help you build new skills relevant to your career aspirations.

 Be careful on sites like Upwork and Elance.
 While there are sometimes good opportunities, the sites tend to attract a lot of low-paying clients who are also difficult.
 Instead, research companies you’d like to work for and reach out to pitch them on how you can help.
-And many of the same strategies recommended here for building your career can also help pay in finding freelance work as well.
+And many of the same strategies recommended here for building your marketing career can also help pay in finding freelance work as well.
 Let people in your network know you’re available, and keep working to get your name out there so people will come to you.